Automattic/juice/README.md

 juice.juiceDom(jsDomInstance, css);
 ```

+Note: Be sure to use the same jsdom version that juice uses.
+Also be sure to clean up after you're done.
+You may have to
+call `jsDomInstance.parentWindow.close()` to free up memory.

 ## What is this useful for ?

 - HTML emails.
 For a comprehensive list of supported selectors see